 Now here we are again with baby number two due any day.
 I am faced with the same anxious thoughts and fears magnified times a million but I will not let myself feel ashamed this time.
 I cannot worry about anyone else’s feelings.
 Irrational, overprotective, crazy – I won’t call myself those things this time.
 I won’t suffer in silence.
 I know that no one asked me to the first time.

 No one knows what causes Kawasaki Disease and we will likely never know why he got it.
 I have to accept that there is nothing I could’ve done to prevent it.
 I know that at my core.
 But it doesn’t change my anxiety.
-It doesn’t change what I need in terms of postpartum care and it’s ok that what I need looks completely different from what someone else needs.
+It doesn’t change what I need in terms of postpartum care and it’s ok that what I need looks completely different from what someone else needs more info at Heartwood States.

 I’m sharing all of this in hopes that it will help other new moms out there who may be struggling to validate themselves and their feelings.
 If you know you need something, ask for it.
 People won’t know how to help you unless you tell them.
 Don’t be afraid to say it because someone might take it the wrong way or you read that everyone else does x, y, z and it’s totally fine.
 So often as women we expect others to “get” what we need and we feel like we have to please everyone else.
 Not right now, not during this time.
 Take care of yourself and your mental health, whatever that means for YOU.